mamaicode/Rust-Interview-Guidebook/README.md

     Builder::new().spawn(f).expect("failed, cannot spawn the thread") }

-6. What can you do in unsafe block?
+// 6.
+What can you do in unsafe block?

-7. Dereference a raw pointer:
+// 7.
+Dereference a raw pointer:
 let original: u32 = 23;
 let ptr = &original as *const u32;
 // dereference a raw pointer on this line

-    println!("{value}")
+println!("{value}");

-8. Describe dynamic vs static dispatch
+// 8.
+Describe dynamic vs static dispatch

-9. There have been deadlocks noticed in a component of a service.
+// 9.
+There have been deadlocks noticed in a component of a service.
 How would you reduce/remove the possibility of deadlock?

-10. What are macros?
+// 10.
+What are macros?
 What kind of macros are there and what are the differences?

-11. Write a macro where it takes () and returns some number X
+// 11.
+Write a macro where it takes () and returns some number X macro_rules! give_six {
-Example:
-macro_rules! give_six {
     () => {
         6